 You constantly criticize yourself over events or actions you obviously do not have control over.

-Another way that this might play out is that you’ll begin to feel guilty for things you haven’t done or can’t control.
+Another way this might play out is that you might begin to feel guilty for things you haven’t done or cannot control.

 6. You Find It Difficult To Make Decisions